unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README.md

 **APPROXIMATIVE EXECUTION TIME=30/45minutes**

+**NOTE THAT THE EXPERIMENT CAN BE FASTER IF FIG_05 EXPERIENCE HAS BEEN EXECUTED BEFORE**

 **This experiment requires at least docker client 20 and** **docker engine 19 otherwise results may be less accurate**